lexbor/docs/source/examples/url/parse.md

-# Parsing and Serializing a URL: Example
+# Parsing and Serializing a URL

 This article will delve into a code example from the `lexbor` library, specifically found in `lexbor/url/parse.c`.
 The example demonstrates parsing a URL and serializing its components using the `lexbor` URL parser.
 The context is to take an input URL, parse it into its components, and then serialize and display these components.